 Strongly Typed PHP

-Often you'll hear the term "strongly typed" which refers to certain constraints being enforced regarding variables.
+Often you'll hear the term "strongly typed" which refers to certain constraints being enforced regarding the type of a variable. (e.g. inability to compare a string value to an integer value unless you explicitly convert the string value to an integer)

 But what if you want to make your classes strongly typed?
-(Force whoever use your class to assign the correct values to your class properties) - surely we can put checks in our code, but that can get a bit tedious.
+(Force whoever use our class to assign the correct type of values to our class properties) - surely we can put checks in our code, but that can get a bit tedious.

 Overloading in PHP 5 is a quick solution, one can overload the get and set members and control whatever variables get assigned and retrieved from your class.